lf-edge/eve/docs/CONFIG.md

     /persist/`zboot curpart`/log/nim.log
 ```

-In addition zedagent.log, downloader.log, and /persist/log/logmanager.log will contain
-errors if those agents can not reach the controller.

 The ```/persist/status/nim/DevicePortConfigList/global.json``` contains the set
 of DevicePortConfig which have been tried, any errors, last time they succeeded
 and failed, etc. This is quite useful in a proxy or static IP setup, since there